 Mech.

 A light-background sci-fi HUD aesthetic built on clinical precision — thin line work, targeting reticles, dot-matrix numerals, and a single warning-light accent color.
-The opposite of every other sci-fi UI style, and exactly why it stops people.

-Light is the unexpected choice
+Light is the defining choice

 The circle is the primary shape

 Radial elements — targeting reticles, arc gauges, circular progress rings, rotating dials — are the defining structural element of this aesthetic.
-They're not decoration; they're the primary way information is organized and displayed.
+They're the primary way information is organized and displayed.
 A Mech interface reads circular data naturally the same way other interfaces read left-to-right text, and that unfamiliar reading pattern is part of what makes it feel genuinely technical.

 One accent color, used like a warning light